LBolzani/synthetic-health-data-generator/bhxiv/paper.md

 -->

 # Introduction
 Machine Learning (ML) methods are becoming ever more prevalent across all domains in Life Sciences.
-However, a key component of effective ML is the availability of large datasets that are diverse and representative.
+However, a key component of effective ML is the availability of large datasets that are diverse and representative and well-described so they can be used in training activities.
 In the context of health systems, with significant heterogeneity of clinical phenotypes and diversity of healthcare systems, there exists a necessity to develop and refine unbiased and fair ML models.
 Synthetic data are increasingly being used to protect the patient’s right to privacy and overcome the paucity of annotated open-access medical data.
 Synthetic data and generative models can address these challenges while advancing the use of ML in healthcare and research.

 Following up the efforts currently undertaken in the ELIXIR Health Data and the Machine Learning Focus Groups around the synthetic health data landscape, this project will focus on the health data providers' need for a ready-to-use synthetic data platform which is assessed by health data experts, researchers, and ML specialists.
 Aligned to ELIXIR Health Data Focus Group’s objectives, we aim at building an infrastructure for synthetic health data offering a dockerized synthetic data generator based on the open-source libraries Synthetic Data Vault (SDV) (github.com/sdv-dev) and ydata-synthetic (github.com/ydataai) with state of the art ML methods.
 This will enable users to generate synthetic data that has the same structure and statistical properties as the original dataset from a variety of data types (clinical, variational or omics).
 Despite the capacity to generate their own datasets, a set of exemplary datasets will be publicly available in appropriate repositories and will include rich metadata descriptions according to the DOME recommendations (https://dome-ml.org/) and GA4GH (ga4gh.org) standards.
 OpenEBench (openebench.bsc.es) will host a community of practice for comparing different approaches for synthetic data generation.
-Here, we present our prototype for the generation of synthetic health data and our proposed FAIR implementation of the generated synthetic datasets developed after one week of BioHacking together 20 participants (10 new to the project), from different countries (NL, ES, LU, UK, GR, FL, DE).
+Here, we present our prototype for the generation of synthetic health data and our proposed FAIR implementation of the generated synthetic datasets developed after one week of BioHacking together with 20 participants (10 new to the project), from different countries (NL, ES, LU, UK, GR, FL, DE).

 <!--
 # Results
 -->

 ## Infrastructure for Synthetic Health Data
 For stress and test development of new ML code, we need suitable data to properly demonstrate the tools application.
-However, ML developers without data access are not able to see how the tool performs for its intended application.
+However, ML developers without access to private patient data are not able to train a model under realistic conditions and see how the tool performs for its intended application.
 One way to enable this is to generate _synthetic data_, where new "fake" data is generated from real data using a specifically designed model.
-Importantly, the generation model must maintain the original features and structure to be as realistic as possible to the original data.
+Importantly, the generation model must maintain the original features and structure to be as realistic as possible wrt the original data.
 In particular, synthetic data goals are to ensure:

 1. applicability: the synthetic data must fit for its intended application.
 2. quality: it must be a sufficient and necessary representation of the real data.
 3. privacy: it must not expose any sensitive private information from the real data, e.g. we must prevent that a generated synthetic patient is actually real.

-Our main goal was to provide to the health community and life sciences researchers with a simple and reusable way of generating privacy-preserving and effective synthetic data to be used in artificial intelligence technologies and ML methods to speed up research on health data.
+Our main goal is to provide to the health community and life sciences researchers with a simple and reusable way of generating privacy-preserving and effective synthetic data to be used in artificial intelligence technologies and ML methods to speed up research on health data.
 Next, we present the workflows we developed to generate synthetic health data, how the data could be evaluated, the user interfaces to interact with the whole process, and how to make the synthetic datasets FAIR for others to reuse.

 ### Synthetic Data Generation workflows